athai026/CS100_final-project/README.md

    <img width="705" alt="fav4" src="https://user-images.githubusercontent.com/72218234/120270153-f26e6400-c25d-11eb-9c94-118a5e503be3.png">

  > ## Installation/Usage
-   While in the repository, from the command line on your local machine, compile and run "main".
+   In order to run this program, all files must first be downloaded or cloned onto your local machine.
+While in the repository, compile and run "main" from the command line.
 You will be presented a menu with three options you can choose from by selecting via a character code, and are as follows...
    * S or s to search for a movie recommendation,
    * A or a to access another menu for your favorite movie list, or
    * Q or q to quit and exit the program (where the program will stop running).